-On February 21, 2018, the Board issued an order requesting stakeholder comment on potential rule changes and shared proposed amendments to Chapter 17 with stakeholders and the public.
-The Board received and reviewed comments from the Office of Consumer Advocate, a division of the Iowa Department of Justice; Quest Corporation d/b/a CenturyLink QC; the Iowa Communications Alliance; Interstate Power and Light Company; MidAmerican Energy Company; the Iowa Association of Electric Cooperatives; and the Iowa Association of Municipal Utilities.
+On February 21, 2018, the Utilities Board (Board) filed an "Order Requesting Stakeholder Comment on Potential Rule Changes" concerning proposed amendments to its rules at 199 IAC chapter 17, "Assessments."
+The Board received comments from the Office of Consumer Advocate (OCA), a division of the Iowa Department of Justice; Qwest Corporation d/b/a CenturyLink QC; and the Iowa Communications Alliance (ICA).
+The Board also received joint comments from Interstate Power and Light Company (IPL) and MidAmerican Energy Company (MidAmerican), and the Iowa Association of Electric Cooperatives and the Iowa Association of Municipal Utilities.